alex-rosta/tech.rosta.dev/posts/saml-deep-dive.md

 - `saml:Subject`: Contains the `NameID` element, in this case **transient**.
 Which means it's a randomly generated identifier that is unique to the session.
 If it was **persistent**, it would be a stable identifier for the SP verify the user based on this string value.

 This is all it takes for a successful SAML authentication flow.
 The SP receives the assertion, verifies the signature using the IdP's public key, and extracts the user's identity information.
 All using XML based protocols.

+## Nice to know

+### saml:AuthnContextClassRef

+The `saml:AuthnContextClassRef` element specifies the authentication method used by the IdP.
+In the example, it is set to `freja-eid`, which indicates that the user authenticated using Freja eID.
+This can be useful for the SP to apply different authorization rules based on the authentication method used.
+Like step-up authentication or similar.

+### NameID and Claims

+The `NameID` element in the SAML assertion is used to uniquely identify the user.
+It can have different formats, such as `transient`, `persistent`, or `email`.
+The format is specified in the `Format` attribute of the `NameID` element.
+This value can sometimes alone be enough to identify the user, but often the SP will also rely on the attributes provided in the `saml:AttributeStatement` to get more information about the user.
+Like groups or other user information.

+### RelayState

+In some cases the SP may provide a `RelayState` parameter in the authentication request.
+This is used to tell the IdP where to redirect the user after successful auth.
+Usually this is to the application page where the user were before the redirect to the IdP.
+However, this is completely optional and can be omitted if not needed.